 For example, imagine, if you will, that the stomach illustration shows all the lovely B12 from the delicious steak dinner you just ate.
 And, you’re not having any indigestion because you’ve lowered your stomach acid by taking an antacid, so you’re not having any indigestion.
 Things couldn’t be better!
-Except, the B12 is trapped inside the steak protein because vitamin B12, like magnesium, can’t be released from protein without gastric acid, also known as hydrochloric acid.
+Except, the B12 is trapped inside the steak protein because vitamin B12, like magnesium, can’t be released from protein without sufficient gastric acid, aka hydrochloric or stomach acid.
 What a shame to not get the health benefits of B12 from the steak you ate.

 And that’s not all there is to it.
 Hypochlorhydria also means you don’t have enough hydrochloric acid to stimulate your pancreas to release enzymes and bile into your small intestine for the digestion and absorption of carbohydrates, proteins, fats, and vitamins A and E. With low stomach acid levels you can have malnutrition despite an excellent diet.
 That’s why low hydrochloric acid, hypochlorhydria, is so serious.